Scheduling & Dependencies

 Scheduling Logic

 In the app you can apply a schedule directly to a transform, or you can apply a schedule to a transform group.
-Although you can apply the schedule at group level, at runtime the actual schedule is attached to the individual transforms in that group that do not have upstream dependencies.

 Using the basic DAG as an example: